 Heroes and Giants

+1 damaged copy available at a discounted price.
+Please see images.
 "Bloodcurdling recollections from a regular guy who answered the call when the alarm bell rang."
 The heart-and-guts career of a California firefighter whose good days saw children saved and bad days saw loved ones lost.
-At the time, Ashby's choice of profession seemed random.
-A self-described non-directional male, he went More »
+At the time, Ashby's More »

 "Bloodcurdling recollections from a regular guy who answered the call when the alarm bell rang."